 Bycatch estimates of longline and purse seine

 SC14 will review a summary of longline fishery bycatch estimates at a regional scale, and provide recommendations on further work as needed.
 Updates of the 2017 purse seine estimates will also be considered.

+SC14 will review the calculated annual coefficients of variation for the CPUE data of various taxa collected from longline observer data for 2013, 2014, 2015, 2016 and 2017.

 Working Paper